MediaMath/screenshooter/README.md

 ####0.2.0 - unreleased
 #####Added
-- `collectImg` method to each service in the `saves` module in order to collect only a single image when needed
+- `collect_img` method to each service in the `saves` module in order to collect only a single image when needed
-- `subtractPixels` method in `Differ` in order to subtract individual pixels; used by `getChange` method
+- `subtract_pixels` method in `Differ` in order to subtract individual pixels; used by `get_change` method

 #####Changed
-- `collectImages` method in `fsService` now only grabs images from the `"environment/base"` directory specified in the config file
+- `collect_images` method in `fs_service` now only grabs images from the `"environment/base"` directory specified in the config file
 - `save` method in both services of the `save` module now saves to two locations: the first being the standard archive location in the environment directory (`"environment/view/date/function"`), the second being the base directory if specified to do so by the config file (`"environment/base/view/function"`)
 - `equals` method in `Differ` now stores the difference between images to a class level scope
-- `storeScreenshot` method in `Differ` will now archive images if they carry the same date; giving the old image an archived timestamp on it's location
+- `store_screenshot` method in `Differ` will now archive images if they carry the same date; giving the old image an archived timestamp on it's location
-- `locateImgForDiff` method in `Differ` now queries the `saves` module for the location of the image
+- `locate_img_for_diff` method in `Differ` now queries the `saves` module for the location of the image
-- `sanitizeForDiff` method in `Differ` now returns a single value; the difference between the two images it retrieves or the value already stored
+- `sanitize_for_diff` method in `Differ` now returns a single value; the difference between the two images it retrieves or the value already stored
-- `getDiff` method in `Differ` now does direct pixel access on the image for a ~5X boost in speed
+- `get_diff` method in `Differ` now does direct pixel access on the image for a ~5X boost in speed
-- `getChange` method in `Differ` now does direct pixel access as well as combining highlighting into the subtraction of the original image for a ~4.6X boost in speed
+- `get_change` method in `Differ` now does direct pixel access as well as combining highlighting into the subtraction of the original image for a ~4.6X boost in speed
 - `run` method in `Differ` now defaults to what is specified in the config file for evaluating the diff and change image

 #####Removed
-- `getDiff` method in `Differ` has had 2 parameters removed `color` and `highlightDiff`; the `color` parameter has been moved to the config file and will only operate on defaulting to that, the `highlightDiff` parameter was too obscure and instead no color given results in not wanting a highlight as opposed to the extra boolean variable that specifies it
+- `get_diff` method in `Differ` has had 2 parameters removed `color` and `highlight_diff`; the `color` parameter has been moved to the config file and will only operate on defaulting to that, the `highlight_diff` parameter was too obscure and instead no color given results in not wanting a highlight as opposed to the extra boolean variable that specifies it
-- `getChange` method in `Differ` has had the same 2 parameters removed as `getDiff` for the same reason
+- `get_change` method in `Differ` has had the same 2 parameters removed as `get_diff` for the same reason

 ###TO-DO
 - [ ] Add in missing info (Installation, setup.py url, etc.) once open source is greenlighted